scikit-learn-contrib/boruta_py/README.md

 * Ranking of features

+* Feature importances are derived from Gini impurity instead of RandomForest R package's MDA.

 For more details, please check the top of the docstring.

 We highly recommend using pruned trees with a depth between 3-7.